-At the time, the US Army’s issued a revolver in .38 caliber, which was quickly discovered to be wanting.
+At the time, the US Army issued a revolver in .38 caliber, which was quickly discovered to be wanting.
 The round nosed lead bullets fired at slow velocities might inflict wounds on a charging, drug crazed Moro that would eventually result in his death, but proved to be poor in stopping such charges, even with multiple torso hits.

 Desperate for a better gun/cartridge combination, the Army first tried several thousand German Lugers in 9mm.
 They were beautifully designed and made pistols, but they were complex and prone to malfunction in a jungle environment, and the FMJ (full metal jacketed) 9mm rounds, though they had superior penetration characteristics, were no more effective at stopping the Moro.
 These were soon replaced with Colt revolvers in .45 caliber, and though less technologically advanced than the Luger and 9mm, the heavy, relatively slow bullets were effective in stopping Moro warriors.

 In 1911 the Army adopted what is authentic American genius John M. Browning’s most enduring handgun design: The Colt 1911 semiautomatic pistol in .45 ACP.
-Large, heavy and reliable, the 1911 fired much heavier jacketed .45 caliber, FMJ bullets that proved to be superior man stoppers.
+Large, heavy and reliable, the 1911 fired much heavier .45 caliber, FMJ bullets that proved to be superior man stoppers.
 The 1911 did not see service until after the end of the Moro conflict, but the preference for semiautos over revolvers as general issue weapons in the American military gained its first foothold.
 The model 1911 in various configurations and the .45 ACP have been very popular since and the 1911 is still used by some elite U.S. forces.
 The Beretta M9 (military version of the 92F) 9mm pistol was adopted for general military issue in 1985, though circa 2022, the military has mostly replaced it with two Sig Sauer designs, the M17 and M18, both polymer framed, striker-fired 9mm designs.

 Consider too the experience of Chuck Taylor, founder of the American Small Arms Academy, the school from which I am proud to hold instructor certification.
 He was among the world’s finest firearms instructors, but sadly, died in May of 2020.
 Many years ago when Taylor was the editor of SWAT Magazine, he conducted an experiment that remains controversial to this day.
 To better gauge the energy imparted to a human being by the various popular calibers, he donned a high threat level–-capable of stopping rifle cartridges–-bullet resistant vest and was shot at near point blank range by a variety of weapons and bullets to gather data on the effects of bullet impact as felt by a human target.

 Taylor wore metal trauma plates over the thick Kevlar of the vest, and it was on the trauma plates—they were frequently replaced to avoid the possibility of unintended penetration–-that all rounds were stopped.
-Unfortunately, I have been unable to find that article on the Internet, which is not surprising as it was published before the Internet was ubiquitous.
-However, I recall that of all the rounds tested, up to and including a .7.62 (.308) fired from a battle rifle, no round imparted greater felt impact energy, and by a considerable margin, than the pistol caliber .44 Magnum fired from—if memory serves—a revolver with a 6″ barrel.
+Unfortunately, I have been unable to find that article on line, which is not surprising as it was published before the Internet was ubiquitous.
+However, I recall that of all the rounds tested, up to and including a 7.62 (.308) fired from a battle rifle, no round imparted greater felt impact energy, and by a considerable margin, than the pistol caliber .44 Magnum fired from—if memory serves—a revolver with a 6″ barrel.

-Keep in mind that by “effective,” I mean capable of stopping a deadly threat within a reasonable span of time.
+Keep in mind that by “effective,” I mean capable of stopping a deadly threat within a reasonable span of time—more or less immediately.
 There is no such thing as a Star Trek phaser that instantly incapacitates–-or vaporizes–-an attacker with a single energy strike on the torso.
 Human physiology and psychology are so complex people receiving mortal wounds from a single bullet may well continue to move, run, jump and carry out an attack even though they will collapse and die within seconds to minutes.
 People who also receive non-fatal, single bullet wounds have been known to instantly collapse and cease all hostile actions due to the OMG!
 I’ve been shot! effect.
 It is reasonable to train to deliver multiple shots to the center of mass–-not at exactly the same spot–particularly when using handguns, as a means of having the best chance of ensuring a rapid stopping effect.
 The famous Mozambique drill—two shots to center mass, one to the head—is a time-honored option.
 As our military has discovered, it’s wise to make multiple hits with 5.56mm rifle bullets as well.

 A full-sized model 1911, with a standard seven-round magazine of .45ACP, is an excellent, but large and heavy handgun and while some people do commonly carry it, it is hardly an optimal concealed carry choice for many people.
 In recognition of this reality, many companies produce models of the 1911 with smaller proportions.
 Because the focus of this article is on concealed carry, following are the specifications of three Glock handguns all subcompact models, and the Ruger LCR revolver.